Agente SUGE avec une voyageuse

 How do the agents handle harassment incidents?

-Not only that!
-For example, our staff engage on a daily basis with women travelling alone on the train or in stations.
-During these conversations, they explain our actions and clarify what legally constitutes an offence.
+Railway Security agents engage on a daily basis with women travelling alone on the train or in stations.
+During these conversations, they explain their actions and clarify what legally constitutes an offence.
 They highlight, for example, that wolf-whistling is a gender-based assault, and that if it happens on public transport, it is considered an aggravating circumstance under the law.
-Additionally, our staff remind passengers to use our 3117 emergency number and encourage them to visit the French government’s website arrêtonslesviolences.gouv.fr2 to learn more.
+Additionally, the staff reminds passengers to use the 3117 emergency number and encourages them to visit the French government’s website arrêtonslesviolences.gouv.fr2 to learn more.

-Yes, and that’s precisely why we organize annual initiatives with SNCF Transilien and TER staff on the International Day for the Elimination of Violence against Women.
-We use flyers and posters in stations and on trains to explain what constitutes a sexual or gender-based assault; that it is forbidden and punishable by law, with specific penalties.
-We also inform people about our 3117 emergency number, which is still relatively unknown, by giving out cards.
-We actively combat gender-based and sexual assaults, and stress that it is important for victims and bystanders to report these incidents.
-Finally, this year, on 25 November, we will be in 75 stations across France to explain all this to passengers.
+Educating passengers is crucial and that’s precisely why annual initiatives are organized with SNCF Transilien and TER staff on the International Day for the Elimination of Violence against Women.
+Flyers and posters are used in stations and on trains to explain what constitutes a sexual or gender-based assault; that it is forbidden and punishable by law, with specific penalties.
+Agents also inform people about the 3117 emergency number, which is still relatively unknown, by giving out cards.
+They actively combat gender-based and sexual assaults, and stress that it is important for victims and bystanders to report these incidents.
+In 2024, Railway Security agents were present, on 25 November, in 75 stations across France to explain all this to passengers.